the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 In the book, you will not introduce Flow or TypeScript, but another neat way to check your types in components.
 React comes with a built-in type checker to prevent bugs.
 You can use PropTypes to describe your component interface.
 All the props that get passed from a parent component to a child component get validated based on the PropTypes interface assigned to the child component.

-The chapter will show you how you can make all your components type safe with PropTypes.
+This section of the chapter will show you how you can make all your components type safe with PropTypes.
 I will omit the changes for the following chapters, because they add unnecessary code refactorings.
 But you should keep and update them along the way to keep your components interface type safe.

 First, you have to install a separate package for React.